segevmalool/project-reactor-test-runner/readme.md

 # Execute tests concurrently using Project Reactor

 ## How to write tests using reactive programming
 A publisher represents a sequence of events.
-Each event may be processed by operators, and may terminate with a completion or an error.
+Each event may be processed by operators, and the sequence may terminate with a completion or an error.

 By representing test cases as publishers,